Chart Color Schemes

 Canterbury (North) - Ashbury features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Canterbury (North) - Ashbury, houses accounted for 46.3% of dwellings, with the remaining 53.6% being semi-detached homes, apartments, and other types of dwellings.
-In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings as of the latest Census.
-Home ownership in Canterbury (North) - Ashbury stood at 31.4%, with mortgaged dwellings at 31.8% and rented ones at 36.8%.
-The median monthly mortgage repayment was $2,400, below Sydney metro's average of $2,436.
-The median weekly rent in the area was $480, compared to Sydney metro's $465.
-Nationally, Canterbury (North) - Ashbury's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Canterbury (North) - Ashbury, as per the latest Census evaluation, 46.3% of dwellings were houses, with the remaining 53.6% consisting of semi-detached homes, apartments, and other types of dwellings.
+This is in contrast to Sydney metro's figures, which showed 33.5% houses and 66.5% other dwellings.
+Home ownership in Canterbury (North) - Ashbury stood at 31.4%, with mortgaged properties making up 31.8% and rented dwellings accounting for 36.8%.
+The median monthly mortgage repayment in the area was $2,400, lower than Sydney metro's average of $2,436.
+The median weekly rent figure in Canterbury (North) - Ashbury was $480, compared to Sydney metro's $465.
+Nationally, mortgage repayments in Canterbury (North) - Ashbury were significantly higher at $1,863, and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing